Tamsui Cultural A-Gei

 Taipei Foods

-A ge originates from the Japanese term "油揚あげ" (abura a ge), which translates to "deep-fried tofu skins".
-Located near Tamsui Oxford College on Zhenli Street, "Cultural A ge" attracts many celebrities and artists with its genuine ingredients of fish paste, vermicelli, and stuffed tofu, along with a special seasoning sauce that creates a unique taste.
-Every day around 3 AM, the owner begins the process of manually cutting open the tofu, filling it with vermicelli stir-fried with soy sauce, scallions, and spices, and then using fresh fish paste to seal it before steaming it.
-The chewy tofu combined with vermicelli and fish paste creates an exceptional texture.
-The typical way to enjoy it is to scoop out the vermicelli from inside the tofu, allowing it to soak up the owner's special sauce, resulting in a distinctive flavor, often paired with a bowl of fish ball soup that is tantalizingly delicious.
-On holidays, there is always a long line in front of the shop.
+A-ge originates from the Japanese term "油揚あげ (abura a ge)," which translates to "fried tofu skin."
+Located near Tamsui University on Zhenli Street, "Cultural A-ge" is known for its authentic fish paste, glass noodles, and oil tofu fillings combined with a special seasoning sauce, often attracting many celebrities and boosting the popularity of this food shop.
+Every day around three in the morning, the owner starts manually cutting open the oil tofu, filling it with glass noodles stir-fried with soy sauce, chives, and spices, then sealing it with fresh fish paste before steaming it.
+The combination of elastic oil tofu, noodles, and fish paste creates an exceptional texture.
+The typical way to enjoy it is to scoop out the glass noodles from inside the oil tofu, allowing them to soak up the owner’s special sauce, providing a unique flavor, often paired with a bowl of fish ball soup, which is simply irresistible.
+On holidays, there is usually a long line in front of the shop.

-A ge originates from the Japanese term "油揚あげ" (abura a ge), which translates to "deep-fried tofu skins".
-Located near Tamsui Oxford College on Zhenli Street, "Cultural A ge" attracts many celebrities and artists with its genuine ingredients of fish paste, vermicelli, and stuffed tofu, along with a special seasoning sauce that creates a unique taste.
-Every day around 3 AM, the owner begins the process of manually cutting open the tofu, filling it with vermicelli stir-fried with soy sauce, scallions, and spices, and then using fresh fish paste to seal it before steaming it.
-The chewy tofu combined with vermicelli and fish paste creates an exceptional texture.
-The typical way to enjoy it is to scoop out the vermicelli from inside the tofu, allowing it to soak up the owner's special sauce, resulting in a distinctive flavor, often paired with a bowl of fish ball soup that is tantalizingly delicious.
-On holidays, there is always a long line in front of the shop.
+A-ge originates from the Japanese term "油揚あげ (abura a ge)," which translates to "fried tofu skin."
+Located near Tamsui University on Zhenli Street, "Cultural A-ge" is known for its authentic fish paste, glass noodles, and oil tofu fillings combined with a special seasoning sauce, often attracting many celebrities and boosting the popularity of this food shop.
+Every day around three in the morning, the owner starts manually cutting open the oil tofu, filling it with glass noodles stir-fried with soy sauce, chives, and spices, then sealing it with fresh fish paste before steaming it.
+The combination of elastic oil tofu, noodles, and fish paste creates an exceptional texture.
+The typical way to enjoy it is to scoop out the glass noodles from inside the oil tofu, allowing them to soak up the owner’s special sauce, providing a unique flavor, often paired with a bowl of fish ball soup, which is simply irresistible.
+On holidays, there is usually a long line in front of the shop.

 Recommended Hotel Bookings